 Your immune system plays a critical role in fighting off infections—including Candida infections.
 Alcohol consumption can weaken your immune system’s response to infectious pathogens like Candida, allowing these opportunistic microorganisms to quickly grow out of control.

-The study found that alcohol increased immune system activity for a brief period, but was then quickly followed by a significant drop in immune system function.
+The study found that alcohol increased immune system activity for a brief period of 20 minutes, but was then quickly followed by a significant drop in immune system function.
 With a weakened immune system, Candida has a better chance of surviving and reproducing.
 For this reason, it is recommended to avoid consuming alcohol if you are currently fighting a Candida infection.

 Some Alcohol Products Are High In Yeast

 Most alcohol drinks are fermented products in which the yeast is converted to alcohol.
 However, with drinks like beer it is a different story.
 Both wines and spirits have most of the yeast brewed out of them and some are distilled so any remaining live yeasts are killed, but often with beer much of the live yeast remains.
 This means that every time you have a drink of beer, live yeasts are being added to your digestive tract which is already full of yeast.
-Essentially, you are just adding fuel to the fire.
 If you are trying to get rid of a yeast infection like Candida, then drinking alcohol with live yeast in it is a terrible idea.

 Alcohol Can Damage Your Liver

-The liver is one of the most important organs in the entire body, responsible for processing and eliminating numerous toxins—including the metabolic byproducts of Candida.
-The liver is constantly processing toxins that we consume, and toxins from Candida only add to its workload.
+The liver is one of the most important organs in the entire body, responsible for processing and eliminating numerous toxins.
+The liver is constantly processing toxins that we consume, and toxins released (such as acetaldehyde and uric acid) from Candida only add to its workload.

 With the liver constantly working hard to process toxins, consuming more toxins may overload it and cause it to fail at this very important task—or at least become much less efficient.
 Alcohol is one such toxin that is especially harmful to the liver.

-Drinking alcohol is widely known to weaken liver function and prevent the liver from operating effectively.
+It is well known that drinking alcohol can damage your liver and prevent it from functioning optimally.
 Each time your liver filters alcohol, some of the liver cells die.
 The liver can develop new cells, but drinking too much alcohol over many years can reduce its ability to regenerate.
 This can even result in serious and permanent damage to your liver.

 If you are fighting a Candida infection you need your liver function to be as optimal as possible.
 Consuming alcohol, especially on a regular basis, will only hinder the liver’s ability to do its job.